-Volunteers will put blocks together in a small quilt that will be either raffled or auctioned off at the beginning of the Premium Livestock Sale held at the end of the county fair.
+Volunteers will put blocks together in a small quilt that will be raffled off at the beginning of the Premium Livestock Sale held at the end of the county fair.
 Proceeds will go to the annual 4-H Scholarship Fund.